D11 · GCB

 Many homes off Watten Drive, Watten Rise and Hillcrest Road were rebuilt between 2005 and 2015.
 Some incorporated a shaft, many did not — when they did, the shaft size was often pegged to early hydraulic standards and may need expansion to fit a modern wheelchair-accessible cabin.
 Retrofit and shaft-modification work is the most common scope here.

-Upper-band pricing applies, S$75,000–S$115,000.
-Slightly below the very top of the Bukit Timah range but consistently above the broader Holland Village average.
+Upper-band specification applies here, sitting below the very top Bukit Timah projects but consistently above the broader Holland Village average.
 Most projects involve 3 stops and traction or vacuum drive selection.
+We scope each lift after a free site assessment.

 A 3-storey detached home off Watten Drive had its existing 2-stop hydraulic lift removed and replaced with a 3-stop traction system, including a shaft extension to add a third stop opening to the attic level.
 14 weeks total project duration.